What is merino wool?

 Merino wool should be washed very gently, with only mild soap, on a gentle warm or cool wash – with no bleach or fabric conditioners at all.

 Unshrinking a merino garment is pretty simple – but isn’t a short process.

 Fill a sink with warm water, with a generous amount of hair conditioner, and mix well.
-Submerge the clothing, and knead it until the conditioner is inside the fibres – then, drain the sink or basin.
+Submerge the clothing and knead it until the conditioner is inside the fibres – then, drain your basin.
 Gently squeeze out the excess water.